-10 years ago in 2007, Steve Jobs described it as “...a widescreen iPod with touch controls, a revolutionary mobile phone, and a breakthrough internet communications device.”
+In 2007, a decade ago, Steve Jobs described the iPhone as “...a widescreen iPod with touch controls, a revolutionary mobile phone, and a breakthrough internet communications device.”
 We all know how the iPhone has changed the world we live in and how we do things, but how has it changed mobile business videoconferencing?

 2010: Front-Facing Camera